How Does The Federal Reserve Affect Mortgage Rates

 When people ask how the Federal Reserve affects mortgage rates, we don’t just give them answers but solutions.

-• The Federal Reserve does not set mortgage rates directly but greatly impacts them through its actions.
+• The Federal Reserve doesn’t set mortgage rates directly but strongly influences them.

-• When the Fed raises rates, mortgage rates usually go up.
+• When the Fed raises rates, mortgage rates usually increase.

 So if you’re asking, how does the Federal Reserve affect mortgage rates, now you know: It’s all about economic signals, investor reaction, and market forces—but with the right loan team, you can win no matter what the Fed does.